 Government of Canada Website

-Not all scholarships are listed on the major websites, though, so look on your employer’s website as well as for your parents and grandparents jobs.
+Not all scholarships are listed on the major websites, though.
+Look on your employer’s website.
+Look on the websites for your parents and grandparents employers.
 Search for scholarships based on your ethnic heritage.
 Check out the website for your university or college and see what else they have available.

-While financial awards are often associated with university and college programs, scholarships in Canada are also available for those pursuing an apprenticeship in the trades or attending vocational schools.
+While financial awards are often associated with university and college programs, scholarships are also available for those pursuing an apprenticeship in the trades or attending vocational schools.

 Most post-secondary schools have entrance scholarships for those with a range of academic standings coming out of high school.
 Many of these are paid over the length of the program, as long as you keep up your grades.
 And if you improve your average, you may even be eligible for a higher amount going into second year!